ezEngine/docs-src/pages/docs/custom-code/cpp/cpp-code-reload.md

 ### Terminate and Restart the Engine

-Select *Tools > Reload Engine* or just press `Ctrl+Shift+F4`.
+You can always manually restart the engine process through *Tools > Reload Engine* or the hotkey `Ctrl+Shift+F4`.

 This instructs the editor to kill its engine process and restart it right away.
 This takes a few seconds, and you will see the 3D viewports flicker and notice how the new engine process loads all the data.
 Once that is done you can again [simulate the scene](../../editor/run-scene.md) and will now get the latest behavior from your game plugin.

+Additionally, when a pluggin is set as `LoadCopy`, and it gets modified, the editor already **automatically restarts the engine process**, once no scene is being simulated.

 ## Restrictions

 The `LoadCopy` option should only be used for select game plugins.
 Enabling this feature can have unintended side-effects.

 * If any code links against a plugin, that plugin cannot be loaded as a copy.
-Therefore, if you want to put shared code into a separate library that other of your plugins link against, you can't load that shared library as a copy.
+Therefore, if you want to put shared code into a separate library that other users of your plugins link against, you can't load that shared library as a copy.
 * You can't compile code while debugging a process.
 To compile your code, you first have to detach your debugger.
+In Visual Studio that can be done via `Debug > Detach All`.
 * Consequently, if you want to continue debugging after you restarted the engine process, you need to manually re-attach your debugger to *EditorEngineProcess.exe*.
+In Visual Studio this is done via `Debug > Attach to Process...` or even better `Debug > Reattach to Process` (`SHIFT+ALT+P`) when you want to repeat the same thing a second time.

 ## See Also